Menu

 What Credit Score is Needed for a Line of Credit?

 Because of their low interest rates and ease of use, lines of credit are popular credit products in Canada.
-However, because they are generally available mostly from banks rather than alternative lenders (though some alt lenders do offer them), lines of credit often have strict requirements and can be more difficult to access than personal loans.
+However, because they are generally available mostly from banks rather than alternative lenders (though some alternative lenders do offer them), lines of credit often have strict requirements and can be more difficult to access than personal loans.
 Not only will you be expected to have a solid credit report and good credit history, you’ll also need to have a good credit score to qualify — especially if you want the lowest interest rates.

 While all lenders have their own requirements as to what credit scores they want their applicants to have for a line of credit, it’s a good bet that some lenders will approve applicants with scores that hover around 660 to 712, which qualifies as a Fair score.
 However, applicants with credit scores that range from 713 (i.e. those that fall into the “Good” range) and above have the best chance of getting approved.